Zulfikar996/POS-apps/README.md

 <section id="home">
-<h1 align="center">AsaUlu - Backend Point Of Sales</h1>
+<h1 align="center">FamiRest - Backend Point Of Sales</h1>

-AsaUlu is an application that can helps cashier to manage production such as add product, edit product, delete product even order product
+FamiRest is an application that can helps cashier to manage production such as add product, edit product, delete product even order product
 Express.js is a web application framework for Node.js.
 [More about Express](https://en.wikipedia.org/wiki/Express.js)
 </section>